smartdevcode/react-native-code-push/README.md

     import com.microsoft.codepush.react.CodePush;

     public class MainActivity extends ReactActivity {
         // 2.
+Define a private field to hold the CodePush runtime instance private CodePush _codePush;

+        ...

+        // 3.
 Override the getJSBundleFile method in order to let
         // the CodePush runtime determine where to get the JS
         // bundle location from on each app start
         @Override